karllhughes/learn/_posts/2022-04-06-marketing-titles.md

 One of the most exciting marketing roles in recent years includes [Developer Relations](https://draft.dev/learn/developer-relations-career-insights-from-7-industry-leaders).
 Think of it as a combination between PR reps and your software developers, with a sprinkle of speaking, writing, and conference paneling on the side.

 Developer relations is becoming highly sought after in the marketing field, and has evolved into a critical role for startup tech companies.
 While job boundaries may be less defined, general responsibilities fall somewhere between marketing tasks, sales work, and elements of customer support.
 From creating technical content to running live demos and workshops, DevRels truly live in a class of their own.
+If you're interested in pursuing a career in Developer Relations, [DevRel Careers](https://devrelcareers.com/) is a great source for job opportunities.

 ## Learn More About Common Marketing Roles